Pape Sané

-Pape Sané (born 30 December 1990) is a Senegalese professional footballer who plays as a striker.
-His first cap for the Senegal national football team was in 2013.
+Pape Sané (born 30 December 1990) is a Senegalese professional footballer who plays as a striker for French Championnat National 3 club Stade Beaucairois.
+His earned one cap for the Senegal national team in 2013.

 Club career

 Sané began his senior career with Dakar-based club ASC Diaraf and was part of the side that won the Senegalese Cup in 2009.
 The following year, he helped the side to their tenth Senegal Premier League title, their first in six seasons.
 Sané remained with Diaraf until the end of the 2011 campaign before transferring to Ziguinchor-based outfit Casa Sport.
 In 2012, he was the highest goalscorer in the Senegal Premier League, as the team won the national championship for the first time in their history.

 In September 2012, Sané agreed a deal to join French Championnat National club Boulogne, but the transfer ultimately fell through.
 His move to France eventually materialised on 31 January 2013, when he signed for Ligue 2 side Chamois Niortais on the final day of the winter transfer window along with Benin international Djiman Koukou.
 He made seven league appearances for Niort, two of them starts, during the remainder of the 2012–13 campaign.
 On 8 August 2013, it was announced that Sané had agreed a season-long loan deal with Championnat National outfit Colmar.
 He went on to score five goals in 30 league matches for the Alsatian club as they ended the campaign fourth in the standings, narrowly missing out on promotion to Ligue 2.

 On 9 August 2014, he was again sent out on a season-long loan deal to a Championnat National side, this time joining FC Bourg-Péronnas.
 He scored on his debut for the club the following week in the 1–2 home defeat to his former club Colmar.
 At the end of his loan spell at Bourg-Péronnas, during which he scored 21 goals and helped the club gain promotion to Ligue 2, it was announced that Sané would join the club on a permanent basis.

 On 1 February 2016, Bourg-Péronnas announced Ligue 1 team Stade Malherbe Caen had signed Sané.
 However, he would finish the current 2015–16 Ligue 2 season on loan.